-It will develop your knowledge and use of the design process, such as designing, planning, problem solving and practical skills.
+Studying graphic communication will develop your knowledge and use of the design process, such as designing, planning, problem solving and practical skills.
 You will research and analyse different lettering styles and learn about printing techniques.

 To be awarded a GCSE in Graphic Design, students are required to successfully complete 2 mandatory units.